Data Loss Prevention (DLP)

 Enabling Manually

-Manually enabling DLP as described below requires access and permissions to edit ConfigMaps in your kubernetes cluster.
+Manually enabling DLP as described below requires access and permissions to edit ConfigMaps in your Kubernetes cluster.

 Using speedctl